June 2007, Logical Reasoning 2, Question 3

 Summary

-The content provides a detailed strategy for tackling point-at-issue questions on the GRE, focusing on identifying disagreements between two parties based on their statements.
+The content provides a detailed strategy for tackling point-at-issue questions on the LSAT, focusing on identifying disagreements between two parties based on their statements.

-- A three-step checklist helps evaluate each answer choice: proving what each party thinks and confirming their disagreement.
+- A three-step checklist is recommended for evaluating answer choices: proving what each party thinks and confirming their disagreement.

 Chapters